rocketpages/vagrant-puppet-typesafe-play/README.md

-# Vagrant and Puppet / Typesafe Stack (Play Framework)
+# Vagrant & Puppet - Typesafe Stack / Play Framework
 This is a quick sample configuration using Vagrant and Puppet.

 ## Purpose